 Group health plans

-Many people have private insurance through employee group plans or individual plans.
-A group health plan covers a group of people, usually employees of the same company, and often their dependents.
-In general, employers must offer health coverage to full-time employees, even if an employee is sick or has a pre-existing condition.
+Group health plans cover a group of people, usually employees of the same company, and often their dependents.
+In general, employers must offer health coverage to full-time employees.
 Some employers pay part of employee health care premiums, which are the monthly payments for coverage.

 Individual health plans